The Competition is open to students that are enrolled at a high school that is a member school of the Oregon School Activities Association (OSAA).

 - Coordinator (Coach): Teams must have one Coordinator.
 The Coordinator should be the School’s Esports Representative, coach, or equivalent representative.
 The Coordinator is responsible for managing all communication with League Officials and opposing Team Coordinators and for reporting rosters and match results on Generation Esports.

-Minimum Team Size: Teams must be made up of the minimum required number of Players to be eligible.
+- Minimum Team Size: Teams must be made up of the minimum required number of Players to be eligible.
 This is game dependent.
-A League of Legends Team must have at least five Players on the roster at all times A Team of fewer than four Players is not considered eligible to play in Matches.
+A Super Smash Bros.
+Ultimate Team must have at least three Players on the roster at all times.
+A Team of fewer than two Players is not considered eligible to play in Matches.

-Maximum Team Size: For all competitions, there is a maximum number of Players allowed on each Team.
+- Maximum Team Size: For all competitions, there is a maximum number of Players allowed on each Team.
 This is game dependent.
-A League of Legends Team may have no more than ten Players on the roster at any time.
+A Super Smash Bros.
+Ultimate Team may have no more than six Players on the roster at any time.